dombidav/afp2_web/doc/system_plan.md

 **Shopping cart:** The customer should be able to add products to his/her cart.

-**Wish list:** The customer should be able to add products to his/her wish list.

 **Purchase:** The customer should be able to buy products.
 They could buy the products in their shopping cart.
 They can finalize their order by giving their shipping information.
 They should select the mode of delivery (the delivery company, the place of receipt).
 Moreover, they should choose the payment method.
 They should be able to use coupons.